kkovary/RNAseqExplorer/README.md

 - Add data points to plot
 - Sliders for error bar and point sizes
 - Fold change plots (over D0 or siRNA)
+- Separate program idea: Shiny interface for setting up Kallisto analysis, run local or on server